Personal Life Coaching

 The difference between psychotherapy and life coaching

 Many people consider seeing a psychotherapist just to explore themselves and to cultivate personal growth and development.
 What they often find is that mental health services are not a good fit for them.
 Those services are designed to help people who have mental illness reduce their symptoms and learn skills for healthy living.
-If you have a mental illness, these services are great!
+If you have a mental illness, these services can be great!

 But if you’re a highly functional person simply wanting to gain insight into your own inner workings and find a better sense of meaning in your life, you might end up disappointed.
 That’s where life coaching is really beneficial.

 My coaching practice is a form of applied positive psychology.
 I work with clients to identify and amplify their personal strengths, examine and enrich their relationships, and cultivate a more satisfying sense of spirituality.